Incomplete Descriptor Mining with Elastic Loss for Person Re-Identification: Experiment

-\textbf{(V:)} Because our CBDB-Net does not contain the global branch of the IDE~\cite{Zheng2016Person}, we introduce the global branch into our CBDB-Net, i.e. IDE+CBDB-Net.
+\textbf{(VI:)} Our CBDB-Net does not contain the global feature vector from the global branch of IDE~\cite{Zheng2016Person}.
+So, we introduce the global branch into the CBDB-Net, i.e. IDE+CBDB-Net.
+The training pipeline and testing pipeline of the IDE+CBDB-Net are shown in Figure~\ref{tcsvt-8} and Figure~\ref{tcsvt-9} respectively.
+The concatenation between vector $f(x)$ and $g(x)$ is the feature vector in the testing stage.
 Compared with CBDB-Net, the IDE+CBDB-Net only gains a slight improvement.
 It indicates that the additional global branch does not make an effective contribution to the improvement of the person Re-ID task.
-So, we select the CBDB-Net as our proposed novel person Re-ID model in this paper.
+To keep the model simple, we select the CBDB-Net as our proposed novel person Re-ID model in this paper.